 If pus starts to seep out of your abscess, focus on keeping it clean and using warm packs.
 After cleaning, apply a thin layer of Vaseline or antibiotic ointment.
-Apply gauze (non-woven if available-it is less likely to stick).
+Apply gauze (nonwoven if available-it is less likely to stick).
 Lightly cover your abscess with a larger bandage, ace wrap, or Coban.
-Plan to change your bandage daily, or even more than once a day.
+Plan to change your bandage daily or even more.

-Non-healing or scarred
+Nonhealing or scarred

-Consider visiting your primary care clinic or calling your local street medicine group if there is not improvement after 3 days.
-Until then, watch for increased size, pain, redness or fever.
+Consider visiting your primary care clinic or calling your local street medicine group if there is not improvement after three days.
+Until then, watch for increased size, pain, redness, or fever.